-In some cases, simply informing your co-workers that their conduct is offensive or abusive is enough to resolve the issue.
+Sometimes, simply informing your co-workers that their conduct is offensive or abusive is enough to resolve the issue.
 In other cases, an official complaint may need to be filed with the Human Resources division of your workplace.

 Victims who receive a “right to sue” letter from the government may file a civil lawsuit for the injuries suffered.
-A successful California sexual harassment lawsuit can help to stop the abuse in the workplace and can result in the reinstatement of a job, back pay for lost wages, damages for emotional distress, and several other related damages.
+A successful California sexual harassment lawsuit can help stop the abuse in the workplace and result in the reinstatement of a job, back pay for lost wages, damages for emotional distress, and several other related damages.

 If you have been harassed in the workplace, our sexual harassment lawyers can help you take legal action.